-A common guideline for goal setting are the SMART principles: Specific, Measurable, Acheivable, Relevant and Timely.
+One of the most used strategies for goal setting is the SMART principle: Specific, Measurable, Attainable, Relevant and Timely.

-Specific means that the goal should be clear and focused.
+Specific means the goal is clear and focused.
 A goal of wanting to exercise more or eat healthier is worthwhile, but it’s not specific in what that looks like.
 Having a specific goal is important when it comes to creating lifelong habits such as more exercise or eating healthier.
 What does it look like to exercise more?
-A goal of exercising three times per week for 30 minutes each time.
+A goal of exercising three times per week for 30 minutes each time is clear and specific.
 The more specific your goal, the more direction it provides in your planning and what is needed to get there.

-You also want the goal to be achievable, which means that it is feasible and realistic for you to accomplish.
-Your goal can be specific and measurable such as wanting to run a marathon under 2 hours and 30 minutes, but for many of us, that goal may not be feasible.
+You also want the goal to be attainable, which means it’s feasible and realistic for you to achieve.
+Your goal can be specific and measurable such as wanting to run a marathon under 2 hours and 30 minutes, but for many of us, that may not be feasible.
 At the same time, you don’t want a goal to be too easy.
-If a goal is too easy, or too hard for that matter, it won’t provide motivation.
+If a goal is too easy, you may complete it too quickly and it won’t provide motivation.
 Likewise, if the goal is too challenging, it can be discouraging and you may decide to give up.

 The last piece is having a goal that is timely.
 This means that you have set a timeline for when you wish to achieve the goal.
-Many people who smoke have a goal of wanting to quit, but never assign a time frame to it and then never get started.
+Many people who smoke have a goal of wanting to quit, but never assign a timeframe to it and then never get started.
 While those people who say they wish to quit within two months, are more likely to follow through.
-This also ties into ensuring your goal is measurable.

 Once you have your goal, the next thing to do is to write it down.
 This is important.
-There’s something about writing a goal down that makes it more real; it’s like having a contract with yourself.
-Once you’ve written it down, you may want to put it in a prominent place, like the front inside page of your diary or post it on the fridge.
+There’s something about writing a goal down that makes it more real.
+It’s like having a contract with yourself.
+After writing it down, you may want to put it in a prominent place, like the front inside page of your diary or post it on the fridge.
 This way you keep the goal in the forefront of your mind.

 Another thing you can do is tell others about your goal.
 This furthers the accountability in that verbalizing and sharing your goal will solidify your intentions.
 However, sharing one’s personal goals may not be for everyone.

 As you develop your goal, you may realize it will take time to achieve it.
 That’s totally fine.
 Having long-term goals is great, but sometimes they may be too far in the future to seem real.
-In that case you may want to create a number of short-term goals or milestones along the way to help reinforce your overall goal and provide ongoing motivation.
-For example, quitting smoking for some can be a long-term goal, having short-term goals of reducing the number of cigarettes smoked in a day can be helpful milestones to your overall goal.
+In that case you may want to create a number of shorter-term goals or milestones along the way to help reinforce your overall goal and provide ongoing motivation.
+For example, quitting smoking can be a long-term goal.
+Having short-term goals of reducing the number of cigarettes smoked in a day can be helpful milestones to your overall goal.

 So you’ve got your goal and your plan, and your well on your way to achieving it.
 Great.
-Fast-forward to the future when you’ve accomplished your goal and now what?
-Well, of course it’s time celebrate but what next?
+Fast-forward to the future when you accomplished your goal and now what?
+Well, of course it’s time celebrate.
+But after that, what happens next?

 Once a goal has been completed, it no longer serves as motivation.
-You’ve completed that 5 km run and now it’s time to move on to something else, or perhaps you want to make another related goal like running the 5 km faster.
+You’ve completed that fun run and now it’s time to move on to something else, or perhaps you want to make another related goal like running faster.
 With some goals, you may still need to put in effort to maintain them.
-You’ve lost those 10 pounds, which is great, but many people need to continue to work to maintain that goal weight continuing to focus on healthy eating and regular activity.
-For these types of goals, this is where the planning and maintenance phase of the Stages of Change comes in.
+You’ve lost those 10 pounds, which is great, but many people need to continue to work to maintain their goal weight still focusing on healthy eating and regular activity.

 Having goals, and a plan to achieve them, is a great way to help you accomplish the things you want throughout life.
 The goals don’t need to be huge or over-the-top but just need to be meaningful to you.
 The SMART way of goal setting can help guide you through making changes to a healthy lifestyle as well as any other goal you may have (a new job, buying a home, getting a degree).